 More in article, Seven Mistakes that Stunt Organic Growth

 Avoid these 7 mistakes in developing new products: 1) Imagining customer needs.
 2) Relying on sales reps to capture customer needs.
 3) Counting on just a few VOC experts.
 4) Using hand-me-down consumer-goods methods.
 5) Gathering only qualitative customer feedback.
 6) Listening only to immediate customers.
 7) Ignoring competitors when you design your product. ...
 Read More

 In a tough economy, B2B producers can follow these 4 tips: 1) Hear the voice of the customer inexpensively, 2) get everyone listening to the customer’s voice, 3) use other people’s knowledge, and 4) alter their training model. ...
 Read More

 A proper product launch defines who to tell, what to tell and how to tell.
 You own who and what to tell, while your ad agency or PR firm should focus on how to tell.
 Hand them a strong Prospect Profile and Message Brief for “who and what.”
 Otherwise, they’ll waste your money guessing.

 Awkward Reality #19

 It’s ironic: B2B customers have the only vote on whether our new product is any good.
 B2B customers want us to innovate on their behalf.
 B2B customers are eminently qualified to guide us.
 Yet many suppliers all but ignore B2B customers when developing their product concepts.
 Today, this is a global pandemic.

-More in article, The Missing Objective in B2B VOC (Originally published in B2B Organic Growth Newsletter)
+More in article, Is Your Innovation Supplier-Centric… or Customer-Centric?
+(Originally published in B2B Organic Growth Newsletter)